Unified-modal Salient Object Detection via Adaptive Prompt Learning: Introduction

 To this end, we propose a unified SOD framework, called UniSOD, for both single-modal and multi-modal SOD through prompt learning.
-For different input cases (i.e., RGB-only, RGB-D, RGB-T), we learn different prompts to drive the pre-trained model to address the corresponding tasks.
-Specifically, we proposed a simple but effective baseline SOD model for pre-training, which learns sufficient prior knowledge for saliency detection.
-Furthermore, a switchable prompt generation (SPG) block is proposed to perform structure switching based on single-modal and multi-modal inputs to generate modality-aware prompts.
-By combining each prompt with intermediate input features of the frozen pre-trained model for multi-stage interaction, UniSOD learns few additional prompt parameters to adapt the fine-tuning demands of different SOD tasks, including RGB, RGB-D, and RGB-T SOD.
-The main contributions of our work are summarized as follows: \begin{itemize} \item We are the first to propose a novel unified framework for RGB, RGB-D, and RGB-T SOD through prompt learning, which adapts the pre-trained model to both single-modal and multi-modal SOD tasks with few learnable parameters. \item The novel network consists of a simple and effective baseline SOD model for pre-training, which provides rich prior knowledge for downstream tasks, and a switchable prompt generation block that performs structure switching based on single-modal and multi-modal inputs to generate task-specific prompts. \item Extensive experiments on 14 benchmark datasets demonstrate the superior performance of our proposed UniSOD, with maximum improvement of 22.2\%, 29.4\%, and 19.0\% on $MAE$ metric for RGB, RGB-D, and RGB-T SOD, respectively, proving the effectiveness and potential of the proposed unified framework. \end{itemize}
+As shown in Fig.~\ref{fig::motivation} (c), for different input cases (i.e., RGB-only, RGB-D, RGB-T), UniSOD adaptively learns modality-aware prompts in an end-to-end manner to drive the pre-trained model to address the corresponding tasks uniformly.
+Specifically, we propose a simple but effective baseline SOD model that learns sufficient prior knowledge from the training set of single-modal SOD for pre-training.
+In addition, we propose a switchable prompt generation (SPG) block, which adaptively performs structure switching without manual intervention to generate modality-aware prompts.
+Each modality-aware prompt is integrated with the intermediate features of the pre-trained baseline SOD model, with all parameters frozen, to facilitate multi-stage interaction.
+Through end-to-end joint training on single-modal and multi-modal SOD datasets, UniSOD learns few parameters of the prompts to adapt the pre-trained model to different SOD tasks, including RGB, RGB-D, and RGB-T SOD.
+The main contributions of our work are summarized as follows: \begin{itemize} \item We propose a novel unified framework for RGB, RGB-D, and RGB-T SOD through prompt learning, which adapts the pre-trained model to both single-modal and multi-modal SOD tasks with few learnable parameters. \item We design a simple and effective baseline SOD model for pre-training, which provides rich prior knowledge for both single-modal and multi-modal SOD tasks. \item We design a switchable prompt generation block to generate modality-aware prompts, which adaptively performs structure switching based on single-modal and multi-modal inputs without manual intervention. \item Extensive experiments on 14 benchmark datasets demonstrate the superior performance of our proposed UniSOD, with maximum improvement of 29.4\%, 14.3\%, and 19.0\% on $MAE$ metric for RGB, RGB-D, and RGB-T SOD, respectively, proving the effectiveness and potential of the proposed unified framework. \end{itemize}